msupritha512/Background-Image/README.md

 # Background-Image
-this repo conbtains a wb page where we can change background image of that page
+this repo contains a wb page where we can change background image of that page